 Risk Summary

-Prolonged use of opioid analgesics during pregnancy may cause neonatal opioid withdrawal syndrome (see WARNINGS).
+Use of opioid analgesics for extended period of time during pregnancy may cause neonatal opioid withdrawal syndrome (see WARNINGS).
 Available data with oxycodone and aspirin tablets are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
 Reproduction studies in rats and rabbits demonstrated that oral administration of oxycodone was not teratogenic or embryo-fetal toxic.
 In several published studies, treatment of pregnant rats with oxycodone at clinically relevant doses and below, resulted in neurobehavioral effects in offspring [see Data].
 Based on animal data, advise pregnant women of the potential risk to a fetus.

 Clinical Considerations